Top Things to Consider When Choosing a University

 Future

 While some students may have a very clear career path in mind, many will not.
 If uncertain, look for a school that won’t pigeonhole you early on.
 That room to explore different areas of study in your first year can help you to identify your passions and focus.
-Certain degrees, such as those offered at liberal arts universities like STU, can open the door to career options later.
+Certain degrees, such as those offered at liberal arts universities like STU, can open the door to multiple career options later.

 ©